suleimana/sjsws/README.md

 ```

 #####Service.properties
 Contains the list of all configurable values that will be used to create the service shel scrip.
-Here is the list of values that is currently supported:
+Here is the list of values that currently supported:

 | Property Name | Description   |